Tropical Storm Co-May: Philippines

+Highest Tropical Cyclone Wind Signal

+Highest Tropical Cyclone Wind Signal issued by PAGASA for Co-May (Emong) in each province.
+The white line represents the best track.

 In anticipation of Co-May (known locally as Emong), PAGASA began issuing Tropical Cyclone Wind Signals.
 Signal #1 was initially hoisted over Ilocos Norte, the northwestern portion of La Union, and the western portion of Pangasinan due to the system's proximity to northern Luzon.

 As the system rapidly intensified into a severe tropical storm, PAGASA subsequently raised Signal #3 over the entire provinces of Abra, Apayao, Ilocos Norte, Kalinga and Mountain Province.
 This signal also covered the central portion of Pangasinan, the extreme northern portion of Zambales, the northern and western portions of Cagayan, western portion of Benguet, as well as the remaining areas of the provinces that were placed in Signal #4.
 Signal #2 was later hoisted over the entire provinces of Babuyan Islands, Batanes, Ifugao, as well as the northern portion of Tarlac and Zambales, northern and western portions of Isabela, northwestern portion of Nueva Ecija and Quirino, and the western and central portions of Nueva Vizcaya.
 This signal also covered the remaining areas already placed under Signal #3.

 Meanwhile, Signal #1 was raised over the northern portion of Bataan, northern and central portions of Aurora, western and central portions of Pampanga and the remaining localities of each province that were previously placed under Signal #2.
 Classes in Metro Manila and in some areas in Luzon and Western Visayas were suspended from July 24 and 25 due to Co-May and the enhanced southwest monsoon.
 Around 70 domestic and international flights were cancelled as Co-May nears Northern Luzon and the persistent heavy rain brought by the southwest monsoon.

 When Co-May was upgraded into a typhoon by the PAGASA at 11:00 PHT (03:00 UTC), a Signal #4 warning was issued over the northern portion of Pangasinan, the northern and central portions of La Union, and the southwestern portion of Ilocos Sur.
 All the storm signal warnings were later discontinued on July 26.